microbiome/course_2024_oulu/docs/index.md

 ## Schedule

-The course is organized in a live format.
-Preparatory material and video clips, and online support are available before the course.
-All teaching material will be shared openly.

 **Venue**: University of Oulu.
-June 19-21, 2023 (Mon-Wed).
-The course is organized in a live format.
+December 18-20, 2024 (Wed-Fri).
+The course is organized in a live format; no remote option available.

-**Costs**: There is no registration fee for the course.
+**Costs**: Registration is free.
 Participants are expected to cover their own travel and accommodation.

 **Accommodation**: Housing tips can be found at <https://visitoulu.fi/en/arrival-overnight/>.

-**Schedule**: Contact teaching daily between 9am -- 4pm, including lectures, demonstrations, hands-on sessions, and breaks.
+**Schedule**: Contact teaching daily between 9am -- 5pm, including lectures, demos, practicals, and breaks.

- * Day 1 Reproducible workflows with R/Bioconductor and Quarto
- * Day 2 Tabular data analysis (working with single 'omics)
- * Day 3 Multi-assay data integration (multi-omics methods)

 For a detailed schedule, see Section \@ref(program).
-The course can be extended by an independent assignment (details will be agreed with the main teacher).
+The course can be extended by an independent assignment (details to be agreed with the main teacher).

 ## How to apply

 - Send a brief motivation letter to Anna Kaisanlahti [anna.kaisanlahti\@oulu.fi](mailto:anna.kaisanlahti@oulu.fi){.email}
-- Applications from local students, and applications sent before May 15 will be given priority
+- Applications from local students, and applications sent before Nov 15 will be given priority
 - The course has maximum capacity of 20 participants.

 ## Teachers and organizers

-**Teachers**: [Leo Lahti](https://datascience.utu.fi) is the main teacher and Associate Professor in Data Science at the University of Turku.
-Dr. Pande Erawijantari is a co-teacher.
-Course assistants are *Tuomas Borman* (Turku), *Giulio Benedetti* (Turku), and *Anna Kaisanlahti* (Oulu).
-Docent *Justus Reunanen* is the course coordinator.
+**Teachers**: [Leo Lahti](https://datascience.utu.fi) is the main teacher and Professor in Data Science at the University of Turku, and a certified [Carpentries](https://carpentries.org) Instructor.
+PhD researcher *Tuomas Borman* is a co-teacher and main developer of the data science framework used in the course. *Anna Kaisanlahti* (Oulu) is a course assistant, and Docent *Justus Reunanen* is the course coordinator.
 The course is organized by [Health and Biosciences Doctoral Programme (HBS-DP)](https://www.oulu.fi/en/research/graduate-school/organisation-and-contact-information-uniogs/health-and-biosciences-doctoral-programme) University of Oulu Graduate School, Research Unit of Translational Medicine, University of Oulu.
-The [Finnish IT Center for Science (CSC)](https://csc.fi/) supports the course by providing cloud computing services.
+We thank the [Finnish IT Center for Science (CSC)](https://csc.fi/) supports the course by providing cloud computing services.

+This is a Bioconductor course @Soneson2024 and we follow the best practices recommended by [Software carpentries](https://carpentries.org).

 ## Code of Conduct

 The Bioconductor community values an open approach to science that promotes the

  - sharing of ideas, code, software and expertise
- - collaboration
+ - open collaboration and community contributions
  - diversity and inclusivity
  - a kind and welcoming environment
- - community contributions

 More details on its enforcement are available [here](https://bioconductor.github.io/bioc_coc_multilingual/).